 Here, you’ll find some key research from the last two years including research from the Alliance and HerMoney that that focuses on female financial independence, Peak65 – a call to action as the retirement system will be tested like never before in 2024 when we will see the greatest surge of Americans turning 65, and the Alliance and CANNEX’s research, the Protected Retirement Income and Planning Study, designed to better understand and forecast retirement income trends.

 THE STATE OF WOMEN 2022

-In partnership with HerMoney, a digital media company, startedfounded by personal finance expert Jean Chatzky, focused on improving the relationships women have with money, the Alliance has undertaken a year-long released the first chapter of new research, The State of Women 2022 study, that focuses on female financial independence.
+In partnership with HerMoney, a digital media company, founded by personal finance expert Jean Chatzky, focused on improving the relationships women have with money, the Alliance released The State of Women 2022 study, that focuses on female financial independence.

 After years of making progress on closing gaps, climbing ladders and shattering ceilings, we’re learning (and hearing) how the pandemic has set women back.
 That’s why the Alliance and HerMoney went straight to the source.